top of page

 How do rental payments work?

-• For single-use rentals, payments are due at the time a rental agreement is approved.
+• For single-use rentals, payments are due at the time a rental agreement is approved (typically within 30 days, but always before a rental).

-• For ongoing/recurring rentals, payments are generally bundled throughout the year.
+• For ongoing/recurring rentals, payments are bundled and invoiced upon booking.

 • We will invoice for rental fees via email, for online payment (or you can pay by check).